 Since urban dwelling first evolved, keeping our homes quiet has been a concern for different cultures.
 If you research the history of medieval Europe and ancient Rome, you will discover that strict rules were set regarding the speed of chariots and use of horse carriages at night.
 Now in the contemporary world noise pollution is getting out of hand.
 Either in walking in the part of walking to work, we are exposed to all sorts of noises from traffic lights, vehicles, construction works to speakers and television pumping out music.
 At times the noise is so much we can’t wait to reach home and give our ears and mind a break.
 After shutting the front door behind you, you discover that noises don’t subside.

-If that’s the case, here are some tips by DIY soundproofing guy Andrew Mat to help you create a quiet home environment.
+If that’s the case, here are some tips by Quiethomeguide to help you create a quiet home environment.
 Whatever works for you, ensure that you implement it right away.

 Dealing with Outside Noises